Contracting in China: A Guide for International Contractors

 How do taxes work for contractors in China?

 Foreign workers of all types are subject to tax on earnings in China, and the process and rates will vary depending on how you are getting paid and your residency status.

 If you are working through your limited company, the tax rates are 5%-35%, and if you use an umbrella company you pay employee rates of 3%-45%.

 China uses the 183-day rule, meaning that stays beyond that will result in tax residency and taxation of worldwide income.
 However, for residency less than six years, foreign-sourced income won’t be taxed under some conditions.

 Because the most likely way to contract in China is with an agency or umbrella company, your monthly taxes will be calculated and paid using the PAYE system.
 Then, you would only be required to file a tax return for the calendar year.

 Taxes are filed between March 1st and June 30th with the State Taxation Administration for your region.
-They can be filed 1) through your umbrella company 2) through an independent tax agency or 3) by yourself using the Chinese tax online app.
-Note that the app is in Chinese, so this may not be the best choice for most expats.
+They can either be filed

 What are the social security contributions in China?

 China’s social security system covers pensions, medical, unemployment, and work-related injuries.
 The contribution rate of around 10% for ‘employees’ and 20-30% for employers varies and depends on the city in China, and in some locations, expats are not required to contribute at all.
 China also has social security totalization treaties with ten countries, where if you are covered at home you don’t need to contribute.